 |M915|| ||Level your X axis by trying to move the Z axis past its physical limit.
 The movement is done at a reduced motor current to prevent breaking parts and promote skipped steps.
 Marlin will then rehome Z axis and restore normal current setting.|

-- Use the latest bugfix firmware from github
+- Use the latest TMC Stepper libraries.

-- Check wiring and your wire grimps
+- Check all wiring and wire crimps.

-M122to see the debugging output
+M122to see the debugging output.

 - Reported register values of either

-0xFFFFFFFFare bad responses
+0xFFFFFFFFare bad responses.

 - Reported register values of either